-Mesothelioma may be a rare type of cancer, but it comes in a lot of different forms and variations and cell types.
+Mesothelioma is a rare type of cancer and it comes in a lot of different forms and variations and cell types.
 One of these is deciduoid, a cell type that is very rare in mesothelioma.
 Cell type is an important distinguishing factor in mesothelioma because it helps doctors and specialists determine the best course of treatment.
 Pathologists use biopsy samples of tissue from patients to try to diagnose the cell type once cancer has been diagnosed.

 Deciduoid cells are subtypes of epithelioid cells, the most common cell type in mesothelioma.
 Deciduoid mesothelioma is so rare that it has only been documented in a handful of cases, first described in 1985.
 Most cases have been seen in young women with peritoneal mesothelioma, the type of this cancer that attacks the lining of the abdominal organs.
 As with most types of mesothelioma, treatment is rarely curative and the prognosis is not positive.